abishekatp/notes/QC/100_SS_Classical_Information.md

 * Here $ NOT|0\rangle $ is matrix multiplication NOT applied on a column vector for state 0 of a binary system.

-#### How can we compute some matrix operation M for some function f?
+#### How can we compute some matrix M that is equivalent of applying function f?

 * We have seen that the matrices in the matrix operation represent some mathematical function applied on some classical state.
 How can we find this matrix when we know the kind of function we want to apply. $ |f(a)\rangle$ is a function applied to some vector a, where the fucntion is `f:Σ->Σ`.